nixgnauhcuy/NixHomepage/README.md

 ```

 Running the command `npm run debug` and then visiting `http://localhost:3000` will allow you to see the local debugging results.

+## :gear: Config

+Edit the `config.js` file to customize and modify the content to be displayed.
+It offers a high degree of flexibility, so feel free to explore.

 ## :camera: Previews